mcdougallab/pipeline/README.md

   - `footerhtml` -- optional, but anything you put here will appear in the footer of every page
   - `toolname` -- optional, defaults to "Pipeline"
   - `browse_fields` -- optional, defaults to all
+- Change the default database in the `Project/settings.py` to one you install with bitnami.
 - Apply the django migrations
   `python3 manage.py migrate`
 - You will also want to use django admin to create a user with admin permissions from within the